millerhoo/journey4-adwc/workshops/journey4-adwc/LabGuide100StartHereNEW.md

 ## Downloading the credentials wallet

-TODO: Need information on connecting to OCI ADWC

 As ADWC only accepts secure connections to the database, you need to download a wallet file containing your credentials first.
 The wallet is downloaded from the ADWC service console.